algorandfoundation/algokit-utils-ts/docs/code/classes/types_client_manager.ClientManager.md

 ▸ **genesisIdIsLocalNet**(`genesisId`): `boolean`

-Returns true if the give network genesisId is associated with a LocalNet network.
+Returns true if the given network genesisId is associated with a LocalNet network.

 #### Parameters